CropLife America's Leadership

-Dr. Barb Glenn is Vice President, Science and Regulatory Affairs at CropLife America, Washington, DC.
+Dr. Barb Glenn is Senior Vice President, Science and Regulatory Affairs at CropLife America, Washington, DC.

 She previously served as Managing Director of Animal Biotechnology in the Food & Agriculture Section at BIO, the Biotechnology Industry Organization, in Washington, DC where she was responsible for leading the animal biotechnology program that seeks to provide industry leadership on science and regulatory issues.
 Prior to that, Barb was the Executive Vice President – Scientific Liaison for the Federation of Animal Science Societies, in Washington, DC.
 Barb was also a Research Dairy Scientist with the US Department of Agriculture, Agricultural Research Service in Beltsville, MD conducting research on energy and protein metabolism in lactating dairy cows.

 Barb received her Ph.D. in Ruminant Nutrition and Bachelor of Science in Animal Science from the University of Kentucky.
 In addition she was a Postdoctoral Research Associate with the University of Maryland.
 Her family is a member of the Maryland Farm Bureau, Maryland Hereford Association, Maryland Jersey Cattle Association and Maryland Holstein Association.
 She is a member of the Howard County (MD) 4-H Foundation board of directors.

 Rachel Lattimore, Senior Vice President & General Counsel

 Rachel G. Lattimore is senior vice president and general counsel for CropLife America.
 As a key member of the association’s strategic management team, Lattimore provides corporate governance support to the Board of Directors and serves as a spokesperson for the crop protection industry.